-20 COLLABORATIVE PROCUREMENT
+20. COLLABORATIVE PROCUREMENT

-20.1 These CPR shall apply to any procurement where tenders are invited by the Council on behalf of any partnership, consortium, association or similar body of which the Council is a member, unless such tenders are invited in accordance with the method prescribed by such consortium, association or body and where necessary with the requirements of the PCR 2015.
+These CPR shall apply to any procurement where tenders are invited by the Council on behalf of any partnership, consortium, association or similar body of which the Council is a member, unless such tenders are invited in accordance with the method prescribed by such consortium, association or body and where necessary with the requirements of the PCR 2015.

-21 CONTRACT EXTENSIONS
+21. CONTRACT EXTENSIONS

-- 21.1 No contract may be extended except in accordance with its terms (subject to financial resources and satisfactory value for money assessment) and comply with the PCR 2015. - 21.2 Prior to any contract extensions advice should sought from the Procurement Team as required.
+No contract may be extended except in accordance with its terms (subject to financial resources and satisfactory value for money assessment) and comply with the PCR 2015.

+Prior to any contract extensions advice should sought from the Procurement Team.

-22 WAIVERS OF CONTRACT PROCEDURE RULES
+22. WAIVERS OF CONTRACT PROCEDURE RULES

-- 22.1 Waivers of any of these CPR shall only be given in exceptional circumstances.
+Waivers of any of these CPR shall only be given in exceptional circumstances provided the value does not exceed the PCR financial thresholds.
 Waivers may not be made retrospectively.

-Note: It is not legally possible to get a waiver from the PRC rules. - 22.2 An Officer empowered to let a contract may seek a waiver from a Director and Section 151 Officer or their deputies and if above £100,001 Cabinet.
+22.1 An Officer empowered to let a contract may seek a waiver from a Director and Section 151 Officer or their deputies and if above £100,000 Cabinet.
 All waivers shall be recorded on the Waiver Form and saved centrally.

-23 BONDS, GUARANTEES AND INSURANCE
+23. BONDS, GUARANTEES AND INSURANCE

-- 23.1 The Officer shall consider in all contracts the appropriate type (employee liability, public liability, professional indemnity, etc.) and level of insurance requirements for each contract.
-The Officer shall consult with Finance when determining the appropriate levels of insurance. - 23.2 For all contracts over £100,000 (and any other circumstances deemed appropriate by the Officer and the Assistant Director of Finance or Director of Resources), some form of security may be required from the potential supplier as part of the pre-procurement process.
+The Officer shall consider in all contracts the appropriate type (employee liability, public liability, professional indemnity, etc.) and level of insurance requirements for each contract.
+The Officer shall consult with Finance when determining the appropriate levels of insurance.

+23.1 For all contracts over £100,000 (and any other circumstances deemed appropriate by the Officer and the Director of Resources), some form of security may be required from the potential supplier as part of the pre-procurement process,

-24 OPERATIONAL EMERGENCY
+24. OPERATIONAL EMERGENCY

-- 24.1 In the event of circumstances rendering emergency measures necessary which cannot expediently be approved through normal Council procedures, the appropriate Officer(s) in consultation with the Managing Director (or a nominated officer), or not less than two Cabinet Members may, notwithstanding anything contained in the Council's CPR or Financial Procedure Rules, authorise the Officer to enter into a contract on behalf of the Council. - 24.2 In a continuing emergency any action taken, or contract entered into shall be reported to a special Cabinet meeting as soon as possible which shall take such action as necessary to deal with the situation. - 24.3 Prior to reference to Cabinet, such process of emergency measures shall be subject to a total limit of expenditure up to PCR 2015 Financial Thresholds. - 24.4 Any adoption of these powers must be reported to the next Cabinet.
+In the event of circumstances rendering emergency measures necessary which cannot expediently be approved through normal Council procedures, the appropriate Officer(s) in consultation with the Managing Director (or a nominated officer), or not less than two Cabinet Members may, notwithstanding anything contained in the Council's CPR or Financial Procedure Rules, authorise the Officer to enter into a contract on behalf of the Council.

+In a continuing emergency any action taken, or contract entered into shall be reported to a special Cabinet meeting as soon as possible which shall take such action as necessary to deal with the situation.

+Prior to reference to Cabinet, such process of emergency measures shall be subject to a total limit of expenditure up to PCR 2015 Financial Thresholds.

+Any adoption of these powers must be reported to the next Cabinet.

-25 DISPOSAL OF ASSETS
+25. DISPOSAL OF ASSETS

 Disposal and/or reallocation of assets needs to be managed with the same diligence as the acquisition process.
-Before any disposal and/or reallocation of assets reference must be made to the Council's Disposal Strategy and/or Constitution.
+Before any disposal and/or reallocation of assets reference must be made to the Council's Disposal Strategy.
 The Council has a duty of care regarding the disposal of equipment where environmental issues are appropriate.

-- 25.1 Records must be retained for the disposal of assets in a similar way as for procurement decisions. - 25.2 Any items of stock (other than land) deemed obsolete or surplus to requirements must, where the expected loss on disposal is no more than £25,000, be sold or disposed of only on the authorisation of the Assistant Director.
-Where the expected loss on disposal exceeds £25,000 the approval of the appropriate Director (s) must be obtained. - 25.3 The method of disposing of surplus or obsolete stocks / stores or assets other than land must be determined as follows:
+- 25.1 Records must be retained for the disposal of assets in a similar way as for procurement decisions. - 25.2 Any items of stock (other than land) deemed obsolete or surplus to requirements must, where the expected loss on disposal is no more than £20,000, be sold or disposed of only on the authorisation of the Director.
+Where the expected loss on disposal exceeds £20,000 the approval of the appropriate Director (s) must be obtained. - 25.3 The method of disposing of surplus or obsolete stocks / stores or assets other than land must be determined as follows: